Adaptive Perturbation for Adversarial Attack: Experiments

 \subsection{Attack with Adaptive Scaling Factor}

 We further demonstrate the effectiveness of our proposed adaptive scaling factor generator.
 The process of generating adversarial examples with $\text{APAA}_a$ is summarized in \cref{alg:infer}.
 For fair comparisons, we consider all the models used during the training of the generator ($C_1, \cdots, C_n$) as white-box models, and conduct both attacks of SIM and our method on the ensemble of all white-box models.
-As shown in \cref{tab:cifar_gen}, when using the scaling factor generated by the generator proposed in \cref{sec:adaptive} to generate the adversarial examples, it achieves comparative or even higher attack success rates, which saves the trouble of manually searching for the best hyperparameter of scaling factor.
-The means of the scaling factor generated under the two models ensembled and four models ensembled settting are 8.38 and 7.74, respectively, which is near the best manually selected hyperparameter (\ie, $\gamma$=8).
-Moreover, the standard deviations are 4.47 and 4.82, respectively.
-It demonstrates that the generator can adaptively generate different scaling factors with a certain diversity in different steps according to the characteristics of images.